 Jean is an alumna of Big Nerd Ranch, where she took the Beginning iOS Bootcamp intensive course to prepare for App Camp For Girls.
 Jean has been an active participant and supporter of the Rock 'n' Roll Camp for Girls in Portland, which is the source of her inspiration for App Camp.

-Grey Osten, Director of Curriculum and Engineering, is responsible for creating the curriculum and codebase used at camp.
+Grey Osten, Co-founder, is responsible for creating the curriculum and codebase used at camp.
 By day, Grey works at Smile as an iOS Developer.
 Prior to that, Grey's journey as an iOS developer began in 2010 when close friend and founder of Fish Hook, Evan Delaney, took Grey under his wing.
 Grey's existing background in computer repair, customer service, and a bachelor's in fine art turned out to be the perfect foundation for learning to build iOS applications.
 As a self taught developer, Grey believes that teaching is just as important as doing.
 Grey usually spends downtime hiking with Wendall the Wonder Dog.